albertlauncher/documentation/src/_pages/usage.md

 ### Queries

 The core of the app is the query engine which parses user input and decides the mode of a query.
 If the query is prefixed by a trigger defined by any of the trigger query handlers the coresponding handler will handle the query exclusively.
 This allows the handler to display matches as soon as they are available.
-This is a remarkable technical advantage of triggered queries, but there are other reasons why plugins may provide only triggered handlers as well, such as:
-Ecology, economy, runtime, amount of output, order more important than content, etc.

 Queries without triggers are delegated to all global query handlers (multithreaded).
 As soon as the handlers finished the matches are sorted by match score and usage history and displayed.
 Additionally, fallback handlers offer a separate set of results: the fallback items.

 ## The user interface